TrustEsosa12/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The last 10 lines are displayed
+i displayed the first 10 lines